-The first day as a Ukrainian refugee: a warm bed, guilt and cursing of Putin
+First day as a Ukrainian refugee: Warm bed, guilt and cursing Putin

 “Come with me,” one of the men said, leading Ira and her son, along with a friend and child who’d come with them, toward a van and farther away still from Ukraine.

-Just seven nights earlier, Ira, a single mother, had worked a full shift at the salon in Odessa, Ukraine — clients coming in until 6 p.m., none of them seeming to suspect that Russians troops were hours away from launching their attack.
+Just seven nights earlier, Ira, a single mother, had worked a full shift at the salon in Odessa — clients coming in until 6 p.m., none of them seeming to suspect that Russian troops were hours away from launching their attack on Ukraine.

 Her 20-year-old daughter fled first, taking a friend’s offer to escape to Turkey.